Meditation | Seven Practices That Make You A More Attractive Man

 If you fall asleep.
 Great.
 If you don’t, then you will still be focusing on calming yourself more.

-However, in time, you may find that you want to meditate sitting down instead of lying down; the reason being that your body will be in alignment for accessing emotions when you enter more complex practices.
+However, in time, you may find that you want to meditate sitting down instead of lying down:

-So being sat up, you feel emotions in your system more.
-As a result, you can focus on them and clear them more effectively from a seated position.
+- As you can focus on the emotions and clear them more effectively from a seated position

 But when you are new to meditation, then beginning by meditating in bed is better than not meditating at all.